ktoso/rx-wiki/Transforming-Observables.md

 [[images/rx-operators/mapMany.png]]

-The `mapMany()` method creates a new Observable sequence by applying a closure that you supply to each object in the original Observable sequence, where that closure is itself a Observable that emits elements, and then merges the results of that closure applied to every item emitted by the original Observable, emitting these merged results as its own sequence.
+The `mapMany()` (or `flatMap()`, which has identical behavior) method creates a new Observable sequence by applying a closure that you supply to each object in the original Observable sequence, where that closure is itself a Observable that emits elements, and then merges the results of that closure applied to every item emitted by the original Observable, emitting these merged results as its own sequence.

 This method is useful, for example, when you have a Observable that emits a series of objects that themselves have Observable members or are in other ways transformable into Observables, so that you can create a new Observable that emits the complete collection of items emitted by the sub-Observables of these objects.